quii/learn-go-with-tests/hello-world.md

 go 1.16
 ```

 This file tells the `go` tools essential information about your code.
 If you planned to distribute your application, you would include where the code was available for download as well as information about dependencies.
 For now, your module file is minimal, and you can leave it that way.
-To read more about modules [you should check out the reference in the Golang documentation](https://golang.org/doc/modules/gomod-ref).
+To read more about modules, [you can check out the reference in the Golang documentation](https://golang.org/doc/modules/gomod-ref).
 We can get back to testing and learning Go now since the tests should run, even on Go 1.16.

 One other note, in future chapters you will need to run `go mod init` in each new folder before running commands like `go test` or `go build`.